Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Setup and Numerical Simulations

 Subject to these BCs, equations (\ref{eq:momentum}--\ref{eq:temperature}) are solved using the finite volume solver \emph{Megha}-5, used in previous studies of convection \citep[][]{Ravichandran2020_RotCon,Ravichandran2021a,Ravichandran2021b}.
-The solver uses second-order central differences in space and a second-order Adams-Bashforth timestepping scheme.
-The results presented are grid-independent, with a grid resolution of up to $256^3$ uniformly spaced points in the three space directions and a timestep $dt \geq 1.25\times10^{-3}$.
+The solver uses second-order central differences in space and a second-order Adams-Bashforth timestepping scheme. {Simulations are initialized with broadband noise added to the initial conditions which trigger convection.} {We use a grid resolution of up to $256^3$ uniformly spaced points in the three space directions and a timestep $dt \geq 1.25\times10^{-3}$.
+The Nusselt number changes by only a few percent, with no change in the convection pattern, when the vertical resolution is changed from $128$ to $256$ grid points; and by approximately $0.1\%$ when the horizontal resolution is changed from $256$ to $512$ grid points. }